 9. Remove the pigs cheeks and any apples that haven’t disintegrated.
 Cover with foil to rest.

 10. Place the pan on a medium heat and reduce the cooking liquor by half.
 This could take about half an hour.
 Taste and season.
 Add ½-1 tbsp honey.

 11. Pop the pig’s cheeks back into the pan and warm through for 15 mins.

-12. Serve the pig’s cheeks on to of creamy celeriac mash, buttered greens and a dollop of mustard.
-Spoon over the flavourful beer, apple & mustard gravy.
+12. Serve the pig’s cheeks on top of creamy celeriac mash, buttered greens and a dollop of mustard.
+Spoon over the flavourful beer, apple and mustard gravy.